 Blessing In Disguise

 After reading a book about Tupac, he was the final piece I needed to start this new hobby of mine.
 That hobby quickly became an obsession, and from there it took off.
 Writing gave me hope in life and made me feel something for the first time in a long time.
 I quickly realized, that this disability that God put on me from a young age.
 All though it caused a lot of stress over the years and a lot of tuff days.
-I quickly realized that God made me dyslexic was the best thing that ever happened to me.
+I quickly realized that when God made me dyslexic, was probably the best thing that ever happened to me.
 It made me think outside of the box and helped me to create the books that I have written and to start my blog that I have now.

 In high school, if you would have told me where I would be in 10 years I would have laughed in your face.
 At 28 I have three books ready to be edited and published.
 I have four books in my head that I know I will write in the near future.
 Writing helped me to see the world differently and quickly helped me realize why I was put here on earth.
 I now want to share what I have learned with kids and young adults like me.

 Nobody should feel useless or discouraged or even embarrassed all the time.
 Nobody should be ashamed of who they are and what they are going through and dealing with.
 Life is a battle and it’s not easy.
 I’m not perfect I only started to change my ways a few years ago.
-I was a late bummer in the world, and it took me a long time to see that.
+I was a late bloomer in the world, and it took me a long time to see that.

 Now I want to help kids like me.
 I don’t want them to miss the opportunities that I missed.
 I don’t want kids to be pissed off toward the world and blaming people or whatever comes there way.
 I’m trying to help them find meaning and find purpose in life.
 That’s why I’m doing this now.
 I know what the struggle is like, I know how hard it is to carry that extra weight on your shoulders every day.
 I feel like it’s my job to help you take that weight off and start making the most of the life you have now.